Casa Batlló: Renovation (1904-1906)

 The atrium; Gaudí convinced Batlló to let him expand the central well of the building to let in light, instead of rebuilding.

 In 1904, Josep Batlló hired Gaudí to design his home; at first his plans were to tear down the building and construct a completely new house.
 Gaudí convinced Josep that a renovation was sufficient and was also able to submit the planning application the same year.
-The building was completed and refurbished in 1906.
-He completely changed the main apartment which became the residence for the Batlló family.
+The building was finished and refurbished in 1906.
+Gaudí completely changed the main apartment, which became the residence for the Batlló family.
 He expanded the central well in order to supply light to the whole building and also added new floors.
-In the same year the Barcelona City Council selected the house as a candidate for that year's best building award.
-The award was given to another architect that year despite Gaudí's design.
+That same year (1906), the Barcelona City Council selected the house as a candidate for that year's best building award.
+(Despite Gaudí's trailblazing design, the award was given to another architect.)

 Refurbishments

 Josep Batlló died in 1934 and the house was kept in order by the wife until her death in 1940.
 After the death of the two parents, the house was kept and managed by the children until 1954.
-In 1954, an insurance company named Seguros Iberia acquired Casa Batlló and set up offices there.
+That year, an insurance company named Seguros Iberia acquired Casa Batlló and set up offices there.
 In 1970, the first refurbishment occurred mainly in several of the interior rooms of the house.
-In 1983, the exterior balconies were restored to their original colour and a year later the exterior façade was illuminated in the ceremony of La Mercè.
+In 1983, the exterior balconies were restored to their original color and a year later the exterior façade was illuminated in the ceremony of La Mercè.

 Multiple uses

-In 1993, the current owners of Casa Batlló bought the home and continued refurbishments throughout the whole building.
+In 1993, the Bernat family, owners of Chupa Chups lollipops, bought the Casa Batlló.
+According to Elle Decor, the Bernats "made it a mission to properly restore and maintain the building."
+In 1999, the elevator was reformed to adapt it to modern standards preserving its original appearance.
+The project was by Joan Bassegoda Nonell and collaborators Bibiana Sciortino and Mario Andruet.
 Two years later, in 1995, Casa Batlló began to hire out its facilities for different events.
 More than 2,500 square meters of rooms within the building were rented out for many different functions.
 Due to the building's location and the beauty of the facilities being rented, the rooms of Casa Batlló were in very high demand and hosted many important events for the city.